 RADIO STATION HI-JINKS

-In 1965, when Big Reggie made the deal for the Beatles to come to Minneapolis, Sam went to Chicago and met with the "real promoter," telling him that if he gave the whole show to WDGY, KDWB would never play any Beatles songs again.
-So the promoter promised to divide the promotion 50-50 between the two stations.
-KDWB got the limo concession, with mobile phones so the boys could talk to the DJs while in transit to Met Stadium.
+In 1965, when Big Reggie made the deal for the Beatles to come to Minneapolis, Sam says that he went to Chicago and met with the "real promoter."
+He was told that WDGY had a lock on it, sponsoring the press conference and emceeing the show.
+Sherwood told the Capitol Records rep that if he gave the whole show to WDGY, KDWB would never play any Beatles songs again.
+Diehl says that the rep asked him if Sherwood could be on the stage as well to introduce the Fab Four, but Diehl told him that the Beatles insisted that the emcee be a member of the performer's union, which Sam was not.
+It went back and forth, and finally Diehl relented and allowed Sam to be on the stage for a brief moment.
+Sam says that KDWB got the limo concession, with mobile phones so the boys could talk to the DJs while in transit to Met Stadium.

 Bill Diehl got the honor of introducing the stars of the show, prefaced with a warning that the show would be stopped if the fans rushed the stage (met with major boos).
-His introduction was, "A funny thing happened to me on the way to the show....
+Beatles management had a lot of rules, including one that the emcee was not to tell corny jokes before the introductions.
+Bill faked them out with his introduction: "A funny thing happened to me on the way to the show....
 THE BEATLES!!"

 THE LEAMINGTON MOTOR LODGE